chungheng/e6040/README.md

-# ECBM E6040 Neural NetworkS and Deep Learning
+# ECBM E6040 Neural Networks and Deep Learning
 This repository contains the course materials of ECBM E6040, "Neural NetworkS and Deep Learning," during Spring 2016 at [Columbia University](http://www.columbia.edu/).